 - There is a 6% gender imbalance in Business and Management (B&M) Schools in favour of men: double that found in the UK HEI labour market. - Early career gender parity disappears with career progression: only 26% of professors are women.
-There is a good pipeline of women academics, but something structural goes wrong at mid-career. - The gender gap at senior career levels widens depending on the type of university the Business & Management School is part of: 25% of professors are women at Russell Group university, compared with 34% at Post 92 universities. - 28% of Business and Management School academics identify as an ethnic minority (5% identifying as Black, 17% as Asian, 2% as Mixed, and 3% as being from an 'Other' ethnic group): more than the UK university academic workforce. - Ethnic diversity significantly decreases with academic progression: only 2% B&M professors identify as black; 2% as mixed, 16% as Asian.

-The intersections of ethnicity and gender matters: the gender employment gap is significantly wider for academics from ethnic minorities, where only 32% that self-identified as Black and 35% that self-identified as belonging to 'Other' ethnic groups are women.
+There is a good pipeline of women academics, but something goes wrong, structurally, at mid-career. - The gender gap at senior career levels widens depending on the type of university the Business and Management School is part of: 25% of professors are women at Russell Group university, compared with 34% at post-92 universities. - > 28% of Business and Management School academics identify as members of ethnic minorities (5% identifying as Black, 17% as Asian, 2% as Mixed, and 3% as being from an 'Other' ethnic group): this is more than in the general UK university academic workforce. - Ethnic diversity significantly decreases with academic progression: only 2% B&M professors identify as black; 2% as mixed, 16% as Asian. - The intersections of ethnicity and gender matter: the gender employment gap is significantly wider for minority ethnic academics, where only 32% that self-identified as Black and 35% that self-identified as belonging to 'Other' ethnic groups are women.